 5 Tips For Fishing Without Bait

 There are many ways to successfully catch and reel in a giant fish when it comes to angling.
-And the bait is one of the most common options since it involves the use of food known to the fish to attract them or artificial bait that resembles their food.
+And bait is one of the most common options since it involves using food known to the fish to attract them or artificial bait that resembles their food.

-But, what would you do if you run out of bait while fishing?
+But what would you do if you ran out of bait while fishing?
 So, after thorough research, we compiled the following article of tips for fishing without bait.

 Fishing without bait demands creativity, and you have to be ready to improvise your usual fishing technique to catch something.
 So in this article, we’ll give you a few tips on how to catch fish without bait and different fishing techniques that don’t involve bait.